 - All other beneficiaries have an Assurance Vie tax-free allowance of 152,500€ per person, on the provision that investments were not made after the policyholder’s 70th birthday.

 ** Note: As of July 2011, beneficiaries of Assurance Vie contracts are no longer exempt from the 20% tax if the policyholder was non-resident in France at the date of subscription.
-There are also significant tax benefits to be had when bequeathing legacies to unrelated beneficiaries such as friends or step-children provided that such distributions have been made prior to the 70th birthday of the bequeather.
-After this age, the tax advantage is restricted to a total of €30,500 for all beneficiaries combined.
+There are also significant tax benefits when bequeathing legacies to unrelated beneficiaries such as friends or step-children, provided such distributions have been made before the 70th birthday of the bequeather.
+After this age, the tax advantage is restricted to €30,500 for all beneficiaries combined.

-Whatever your marital situation, it is important to give thought to succession planning, in order to secure greater control over your estate, plan an orderly inheritance, and reduce the potential inheritance tax liability of inheritors.
+Whatever your marital situation, it is important to consider succession planning to secure greater control over your estate, plan an orderly inheritance, and reduce the potential inheritance tax liability of inheritors.

-If you would like further information on the best Assurance Vie providers in France, please download our guide by completing the form below.
+If you want further information on the best Assurance Vie providers in France, please download our guide by completing the form below.